boryspaulewicz/bhsdtr/Readme.md

 When the make_stan_model and make_stan_data functions are called with the optional metad=TRUE argument the meta-d' model is fitted.
-There are two delta (d') parameters in the meta-d' model and so the regression coefficients form a two-column matrix: the first column represents the fixed effects for the d' parameter and the second column represents the fixed effects for the meta-d' parameter.
+There are two delta (d') parameters in the meta-d' model and so the delta_fixed regression coefficients form a two-column matrix: the first column represents the fixed effects for the d' parameter and the second column represents the fixed effects for the meta-d' parameter.

-The model fit can be assessed using the plot_sdt_fit function, which produces ROC curve plots:
+The model fit can be assessed using the plot_sdt_fit function, which produces ROC curve plots ...

 ```